ncoghlan/misc/notes/python3/questions_and_answers.rst

 assumed a one-to-one correspondence between Python code points and Unicode code points.
-This wasn't generally a big deal when code points in common use all tended to fit in the BMP, but started to become more problematic as things like mathematical and musical notation, ancient langages, emoticons and additional CJK ideographs were added.
+This wasn't generally a big deal when code points in common use all tended to fit in the BMP, but started to become more problematic as things like mathematical and musical notation, ancient languages, emoticons and additional CJK ideographs were added.
 Given the choice between greater memory efficiency and correctness, the Linux distributions chose correctness, imposing a non-trivial memory usage penalty on Unicode heavy applications